turrrbina/BeamMP-discord-status/README.md

 # HOW TO USE:
 - add bot to your discord server
-- put the bot TOKEN in config.toml
+- put the bot TOKEN in `config.toml`
 - run it
 - go to the channel where you want the status to appear, best is to make a dedicated channel for this and make it read only
 - type !beambot
-- copy the channel id and message id to config.toml
+- copy the channel id and message id the bot gives you to `config.toml`
-- change firstrun to False
+- change firstrun to `false`
-- edit servers.json to add your servers
+- edit `servers.json` to add your servers
 - restart the bot